AboutLearn More About the Diversity Joint Venture for Careers in Conservation

 List of Board Members

-The Diversity Joint Venture for Conservation Careers (DJV) Board members include:
+The Diversity Joint Venture for Careers in Conservation (DJV) Board members include:

 - Sangita Chari National Park Service

 - Shannon Smith U.S. Fish and Wildlife Service